Sign up for Funding Circle newsletter!

 But that doesn’t mean he didn’t run into obstacles to growth along the way.
 Rewind back to 1923: Thomas went to Wall Street to try to convince investment bankers to finance his plans for dominating the ice cream industry.
 Like many small business owners who try pitching investors for capital, he ran into a lot of opposition.
 Thomas was eventually successful in rounding up a group of investors, but it took seven years – and we’re guessing you don’t have that much time to melt.

 Fast forward to 2015: luckily, there’s a sweeter way for entrepreneurs like you to get fast and fair funding — without selling off ownership of your business to equity investors.
 Funding Circle’s affordable term loans range from one to five years, with rates starting at 5.99 percent.
 Our application process is deliciously simple and entirely online – and you’ll get your own account manager to personalize your borrowing experience.
-Whether you’re looking for $25,000 or $500,000, we’ve got the right flavor of loan to meet your needs.
+If you are looking for flexible terms, we’ve got the right flavor of loan to meet your needs.

 As Kraft Chairman and CEO John Cahill said in the merger announcement, “Together [with Heinz], we will create an even brighter future.”

 Want to build your own bright future?
 Apply here for a fast and fair loan with Funding Circle today!

 Paige Smith is a Content Marketing Writer and Senior Contributing Writer at Funding Circle.
 She has a bachelor's degree in English Literature from Cal Poly San Luis Obispo, and specializes in writing about the intersection of business, finance, and tech.
 Paige has written for a number of B2B industry leaders, including fintech companies, small business lenders, and business credit resource sites.